30 Dec 2019

 The Western Australian State Administrative Tribunal (the tribunal) has reprimanded, fined and placed conditions on a pharmacist’s registration for stealing and unlawfully supplying a prescription, and for failing to declare on a renewal application for registration that there had been changes to his criminal history.

 Mr Huynh Kim Dat Ngo held provisional registration as a pharmacist and was subject to registration requirements including that he would only practise with supervision by a Board approved supervisor or delegate at an approved site.
-He practiced as an intern pharmacist in Western Australia.
+He practised as an intern pharmacist in Western Australia.

 In November 2016, Mr Ngo stole a package containing 28 tablets of the anti-depressant Escitalopram to provide to a female friend who was a minor.
 He did not record the Escitalopram on the pharmacy dispensing system, failed to obtain authorisation from a qualified pharmacist and did not follow the medicine dispensing process.
 Mr Ngo failed to appropriately label the package as it did not contain the medicine’s name, the medicine’s strength or the suggested dosage on it.